 1. The AIoT AF sends AIoT Read Request to the AIoT NF/AMF via the NEF.
 The filter for memory reading indicates all, i.e., reading all memory information.

-2. The AIoT NF/AMF instructs paging with read indication and a NONCENW to the UE reader via CP or via a PDU Session, or to the RAN reader.
+2. The AIoT NF/AMF instructs paging with read indication and a NONCENW to the UE reader via DL NAS message (CP method) or via a PDU Session (UP method), or to the RAN reader.

 3. The RAN reader or UE reader broadcasts an AIoT paging message for the AIoT device with read indication and the NONCENW, which is used by all the AIoT devices that are paged.